 I have good news.
 It is definitely possible to stop striving so hard and to rest.
 It is possible to feel like you are good enough right now, just as you are.
 It’s not only possible, it is how you were meant to live.

-When you understand that you are worthy right now, and act on that understanding, it enables you to love yourself in a moral, healthy, and mature way, and this is one of the greatest gifts you can give yourself.
+And when you understand that you are worthy right now, and act on that understanding, it enables you to love yourself in a moral, healthy, and mature way.
+This is one of the greatest gifts you can give yourself.